 Sellers should also implement all measures described previously in this Guide for Controlled-Secured items:

-A weapons licence is not required for a gel blaster.
+A weapons licence is not required in QLD for a gel blaster.

 Factsheets about the QLD laws are available in English, Arabic, Chinese (traditional), Chinese (simplified), Hindi, Korean and Vietnamese.

-There are new laws coming into effect in Queensland from 1 September 2024 which mean that knives and other items will be considered controlled items.
+There are new laws which came into effect in Queensland from 1 September 2024 which mean that knives and other items are considered controlled items.

 Sellers must ensure controlled items are not sold to minors under 18 years and this will require age checks, staff instruction, in-store signage, and advertising restrictions.
 Some knives, such as those made from plastic or with a rounded end, are exempt.